mre/endler.dev/content/2020/review/index.md

 Tony Hoare described the `null` pointer as his [Billion Dollar Mistake](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).

 A study by the Chromium project found that [70% of their serious security bugs were memory safety problems](https://www.chromium.org/Home/chromium-security/memory-safety) ([same for Microsoft](https://www.zdnet.com/article/microsoft-70-percent-of-all-security-bugs-are-memory-safety-issues/)).
-Fortunately the notion that our [memory safety problem isn't bad coders](https://medium.com/@sgrif/no-the-problem-isnt-bad-coders-ed4347810270) has finally gained some traction.
+Fortunately, the notion that our [memory safety problem isn't bad coders](https://medium.com/@sgrif/no-the-problem-isnt-bad-coders-ed4347810270) has finally gained some traction.
 Many mainstream languages embraced safer alternatives to `null`: nullable types, `Option`, and `Result` types.
 Languages like Haskell had these features